PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 'Pi =  3.142'
 ```
 Python's f-strings are both powerful and syntactically terse.
 An expression
-within an f-string (the component inside the{}) is just that, an expression.
+within an f-string, the component inside the {}, is just that: an expression.
 It
 can be a variable reference, a computation, a method call, a library call or any
 combination of expressions you can dream up.